EGR314-2025-S-303/EGR314-2025-S-303/docs/Reflection/index.md

 5. **Take Advantage of Office Hours**
    Use office hours to ask questions and get help.
 Whether you're stuck on debugging, need clarification on a concept, or want feedback on your design, these sessions are a valuable resource.

+## Version 2.0: Communication Architecture and Project Direction Improvements

+If we were to develop a Version 2.0 of our communication architecture, one of the first improvements would be setting a clearer foundation for the overall project direction.
+Early in the design process, our concept—focused on a heat-controlled cooling station—met the course requirements but lacked the kind of interactivity and engagement that might have made the system more dynamic and fun.
+In hindsight, selecting a more centralized and interactive concept would have motivated a more cohesive design and made demonstrations more compelling.
+For example, instead of simply toggling fan speeds based on temperature, a Version 2.0 project might involve user-controlled challenges, visual feedback, or gamified input—providing a better platform to showcase our technical work and creativity.

+From a team dynamics perspective, we would also improve how we align subsystem roles with individual skills.
+A more intentional conversation early in the semester about each member’s strengths in C, Python, or debugging tools could have made a significant impact on productivity.
+This would have allowed us to assign team members to microcontroller platforms that best matched their experience.
+For instance, members comfortable with Python could take on ESP32-based subsystems, while those familiar with MPLAB and C could handle tasks like sensor interfacing on PIC.

+One of the biggest architectural shifts would be to move most subsystems—especially the HMI and display module—to the ESP32 using MicroPython.
+Python’s terminal-based interface allows for easy debugging, print statements, and dynamic testing, which dramatically improves development speed and reliability.
+In contrast, MPLAB for PIC offers limited real-time feedback, making it harder to identify and resolve issues.
+This shift would make the system more developer-friendly and reduce time spent troubleshooting UART messages, peripheral registers, or mismatched settings.

+That said, the PIC microcontroller still offers benefits in dedicated, one-way communication roles.
+For instance, the temperature sensor subsystem only needs to measure data and broadcast it at fixed intervals.
+By keeping this task isolated to the PIC using minimal C code, we reduce complexity and ensure reliable performance.
+In this configuration, the PIC would serve strictly as a transmit-only node, simplifying its firmware by removing the need to parse or respond to incoming messages.

+On the protocol side, Version 2.0 would improve message structure by including checksums or message counters to validate data integrity, detect dropped messages, and improve synchronization.
+Additionally, we would modularize our codebase, separating low-level hardware interfaces, message parsing, and application logic into clean, reusable components.
+Most of this could be shared across Python-based subsystems, reducing duplication and improving team collaboration.

+To further enhance reliability and system-level feedback, we’d implement heartbeat/status pings, watchdog timers, and perhaps an error-reporting protocol so subsystems could identify and respond to faults more effectively.
+These changes would help create a more robust, fault-tolerant system architecture.

+In summary, Version 2.0 of our project would benefit from a better conceptual foundation, a more engaging project focus, smarter alignment of team skills, and a platform strategy built around the ESP32 for flexibility and debuggability.
+Coupled with refined message protocols, modular code, and added reliability features, this version would be more functional, easier to develop, and more impressive to demonstrate.